 As promised in my Pomegranate Hummus post, here’s my video tutorial for how to open a pomegranate.

-Or however you want to say it.
+Or cut a pomegranate, whichever way you like to say it.

 The end goal is to get the arils (seeds) out so you can do things like this –